-Mr. McCarthy has handled a wide range of medical malpractice and personal injury claims, business and real estate transactions and other areas of civil litigation.
-He worked on a case that resulted in a record-breaking $51 million verdict for a client who was severely injured in an automobile collision.
-The verdict is the highest Illinois compensatory verdict for personal injury.
+Some of Emmett’s noteworthy cases include one that resulted in a record-breaking $51 million verdict for a client who was severely injured in an automobile collision.
+The verdict was the highest Illinois compensatory verdict for personal injury.
 He also worked on a case that resulted in a record-high verdict of $12,508,098 for the family of a quadriplegic child who drowned in a bathtub after being left unattended by her home health care nurse.
-The verdict is an Illinois high for death of a minor and is also a record high for death of a severely disabled individual.
+The verdict was an Illinois high for the death of a minor and was also a record high for death of a severely disabled individual.

 Emmett had a jury trial involving a breach of contract and fraud claim between two corporations regarding the sale of newspaper publications.
 The plaintiff pierced the defendant’s “corporate veil” and obtained a jury verdict in the amount of $580,000.00.
 The plaintiff also won a motion to award pre-judgment interest of almost $85,000.00.
 The judgment was affirmed on appeal in its entirety.
 The plaintiff then moved to collect on the judgment through a citation to discover assets and was forced to file a complaint to set aside a fraudulent transfer of the defendant’s largest tangible asset, the real estate of its president.
 The transfer was set aside and then the plaintiff pursued a sheriff’s levy sale against the real estate.
 Shortly before the levy sale, the defendant paid the judgment, plus post-judgment interest and costs, in full.

 Please contact Emmett if you are interested in having him speak at a meeting or seminar for your community, legal, trade or similar organization.